Cicadas Lifespan: How Long Do Cicadas Live?

 Depending on the species or variety of cicada, a mother cicada will lay roughly 500 eggs.

 Once grown, male cicadas have a very loud call that they use to attract mates.
-Adult cicadas only emerge from the earth once the soil has warmed up enough, signalling the beginning of summer and of their mating season.
+Adult cicadas only emerge from the earth once the soil has warmed up enough, signaling the beginning of summer and of their mating season.

 How Does the Cicada Life Span Compare to Locusts?